Runtime Authorization Layer

 Practices for Governing Agentic AI Systems

-OpenAI's foundational governance paper defines seven practices for safe agentic AI: constrain the action space, require human approval for high-impact actions, maintain audit trails, preserve the ability to interrupt.
-Behavry's HITL escalation, OPA enforcement, and kill switch are direct implementations.
+Constrain the action space, require human approval for high-impact actions, maintain audit trails, preserve the ability to interrupt.
+Behavry's Intercept escalation, OPA enforcement, and kill switch are direct implementations.

 Read the paper ↗

-Approach Governs agent actions Independent from agent Three-state decisions Behavioral context
+Approach Authorizes agent actions Independent from agent Three-state decisions Behavioral context

 Behavry doesn't ask for intent.